zio/zio/docs/datatypes/core/zioapp.md

 object Main extends ZIOApp.Proxy(MyApp1 <> MyApp2)
 ```

-The `<>` operator combines the two layers of applications, composes their hooks, and then runs the two applications in parallel.
+The `<>` operator combines the dependencies of the two applications, composes their hooks, and then runs the two applications in parallel.